What Your CRM Should Do in 2026 (It's Not Just a Database)

 What Most Small Business CRMs Are Actually Doing

-So what are most plumbing shops and auto repair garages actually doing with their CRMs today?
-In our experience, it boils down to three simple tasks:
+So what are most plumbing shops and auto repair garages actually doing with their CRMs today? it boils down to three simple tasks:

-This isn't a revenue system.
+This isn't a revenue system (it's more like a digital graveyard for leads).
 It's a digital filing cabinet that costs you $50 a month.
 Sure, it beats an Excel sheet, but barely.
-The folks seeing those eye-popping 300% conversion boosts?
-They are playing a completely different game.
+The folks seeing those eye-popping 300% conversion boosts? they're playing a completely different game.

 What a Modern CRM Should Be Doing in 2026